AndroidPillars/SQL/README.md

 ## DBMS

 - DBMS (Database Management System) is a software which is used to manage the database.
-- In other words, it is a software interface between database and end user that is responsible for authentication, concurrency, logging, backup, optimization etc.
+- In other words, it is a software interface between the database and the end-user that is responsible for authentication, concurrency, logging, backup, optimization, etc.
-- Some of the Database Management Softwares used for RDBMS (Relational Database Management System)
+- Some of the Database Management Software used for RDBMS (Relational Database Management System)
-    - MySql – OpenSource
+    - MYSQL – Open Source
     - SQL Server – Microsoft
     - Oracle – IBM
-    - PostgreSQL - OpenSource
+    - PostgreSQL - Open Source

 :arrow_up: [__Back to Top__](README.md#topics)